cloudedbats/cloudedbats/README.md

 # CloudedBats - free software for bat monitoring

-CloudedBats is a hobby project where I want to find out if it is possible, on a spare time basis, to develop some code that covers the whole chain from recording bat sounds to publishing the bat monitoring results in the cloud for free download.
+CloudedBats is a hobby project where I want to find out if it is possible, on a spare time basis, to develop some code that covers the whole chain from recording bat sounds to publishing the bat monitoring results in the cloud for processing and storage.

 I'm working on both a recording unit and a web application that can communicate with a number of recording units.
 The design goal for the recording units hardware is to use standard components only, and it should be possible to put it together with as little soldering as possible.
 It should support continuous full spectrum recordings at high frequency sampling rate.
-It should also contain a post-processing step that reduces the file sizes by removing silent sequences.
+It should also contain functionality for digital signal processing.

 The web application should have functionality for: